lukaszraczylo/semver-generator/README.md

     - the # For testing purposes
 ```

-* version: is not respected at the moment, introduced for potential backwards compatibility in future
+* `version`: is not respected at the moment, introduced for potential backwards compatibility in future
-* force: sets the "starting" version, you don't need to specify this section as the default is always `0`
+* `force`: sets the "starting" version, you don't need to specify this section as the default is always `0`
-* force.commit allows you to set commit hash from which the calculations should start
+* `force.commit`: allows you to set commit hash from which the calculations should start
-* wording: words the program should look for in the git commits to increment (patch|minor|major)
+* `wording`: words the program should look for in the git commits to increment (patch|minor|major)

 ### Good to know